 outcomes are falsely blamed on genetics, environment, and old age.

-The use of laxatives is particularly common
+The use of laxatives is particularly common throughout

 pregnancy.
 It’s entirely possible that ethylene glycol molecules